 If you’re new to einkorn try these quick easy recipes:

-Other resources on the website are linked below:
+Other valuable resources on the website are linked below:

 Giggling while reading because your einkorn knowledge always went above my head BUT I could always appreciate how delicious the baked goods were!
 I especially spoke the language of einkorn mascarpone vanilla cake with strawberries.